OjasMor/Traffic_Light_Classifier/README.md

 # 3. Feature Extraction

-You'll be using what you now about color spaces, shape analysis, and feature construction to create features that help distinguish and classify the three types of traffic light images.
+we'll be using what we now about color spaces, shape analysis, and feature construction to create features that help distinguish and classify the three types of traffic light images.

 1. A brightness feature.
-    - Using HSV color space, create a feature that helps you identify the 3 different classes of traffic light.
+    - Using HSV color space, create a feature that helps us identify the 3 different classes of traffic light.
-    - You'll be asked some questions about what methods you tried to locate this traffic light, so, as you progress through this notebook, always be thinking about your approach: what works and what doesn't?
+    - We'll be asked some questions about what methods we tried to locate this traffic light, so, as we progress through this notebook, always be thinking about our approach: what works and what doesn't?

 ## Creating a brightness feature